To the Victory!: Production

 Lithuanian producers, M-Films decided to support the film in a concerted effort to help Ukrainian filmmakers, on a call given by Ukraine President Volodymyr Zelenskyy in his live address to the audience during the opening of the 2023 Cannes Film Festival under the European Solidarity Fund for Ukrainian Films and Lithuanian Film Fund.
 In 2024 Eurimages funded the project with €70,000 and European co-productions.

 The film was made by a tiny team of just six or seven people — all close friends of the director, Valentyn Vasyanovych.
 They helped each other by acting in the film and also working behind the camera.
 Vasyanovych called the project “supportive” and said it gave them a “huge psychological release,” helping them escape the stress of war for a little while.
 In an interview ahead of the film’s Toronto premiere to the Variety, Vasyanovych said:

 “It really helped to distract [us] from other thoughts,” he explained.

 “It was a kind of collective psychotherapy.”

 In May 2025, producer of the film Volodymyr Yatsenko presented the film along with other Ukrainian film at the Cannes Marché du Film.

 Release

 To the Victory! had its world premiere at the 2025 Toronto International Film Festival on 7 September 2025 in Platform section.

 The film was screened in 'The Essentials' for its Quebec Premiere at the 2025 Festival du nouveau cinéma on 12 October 2025.

-It will be screened in Open Horizons at the Thessaloniki International Film Festival on 2 November 2025.
+It was screened in Open Horizons at the Thessaloniki International Film Festival on 2 November 2025.

+The film was screened in the World Cinema Now section of the 37th Palm Springs International Film Festival and have its United States premiere on 3 January 2026.

 In August 2025, Brussels-based company Best Friend Forever got the international sales and promotions rights of the film.